-Precinct Minimum floor area ratio not used for Dwelling (Core Areas)
+Precinct Minimum floor area ratio not used for Dwelling Lorimer 1.7:1

-Wirraway 1.9:1

-Sandridge 3.7:1

-Montague 1.6:1

-Where development in a- core area provides less than the minimum floor area ratio set out in Table 1 to this policy, consideration will be given to:
+Where development provides less than the minimum floor area ratio set out in Table 1 to this policy, consideration will be given to:

-- Whether the built form envelope available on the site makes it impractical to provide the minimum floor area ratios., and - Whether the application is associated with the continued operation of expansion of an existing employment or residential use on site that is currently less than the minimum floor area ratio. - Whether the building floor to floor heights, layout and design will facilitate future residential to commercial use or for car parking areas to be converted to alternate uses. - Whether the development can demonstrate that it is contributing to the employment objectives of this policy while providing less than the minimum floor area ratio.
+• Whether the built form envelope available on the site makes it impractical to provide the minimum floor area ratio., and

+- Whether the application is associated with the continued operation of expansion of an existing employment or residential use on site that is currently less than the minimum floor area ratio27 - Whether the building floor to floor heights, layout and design will facilitate future residential to commercial use or for car parking areas to be converted to alternate uses. - Whether the development can demonstrate that it is contributing to the employment objectives of this policy while providing less than the minimum floor area ratio.